 Example:

-The results of the airport inspection will be maintained at (Specify Place) for 12 months from the date of inspection.
+The results of the airport inspection will be maintained at (Specify Place) for [XX e.g.12] months from the date of inspection.
 (Responsible Person) is responsible for maintaining the record.

 Movement Area Maintenance

-Particulars for the maintenance of pavement area, unpaved taxiway, unpaved runway, runway strip, RESA, and drainage.
+Particulars for the maintenance of pavement area, unpaved runway and taxiway (if any), runway and taxiway strips, RESA, and drainage.